Mac Software that I use regularly.

 1Password -- excellent password vault.

 Dropbox -- shared files across systems, synchronized over Internet.
+I don't like to use Apple's iCloud.

 Microsoft Remote Desktop -- remote desktop client for accessing Windows screens.